sue-raisianzadeh/Mission-x-frontend/README.md

 # Missionx

-it is a page that I built it on 2021, using reactjs and css javascript
+it is a page that I built it on 2021, using reactjs, css and javascript